 - Firms should disclose certain information to UK clients relating to the treatment of their client assets in the event of the firm’s failure.
 We intend to propose that firms must make this disclosure at the point of entry into the regime in a durable medium, or via a website, providing certain conditions are met.

-- Our Principles for Businesses – Our starting point is that the Principles for Businesses in our PRIN Sourcebook should generally apply in full to firms in the regime.
+- Our Principles for Businesses – Our proposed approach is that the Principles for Businesses in our PRIN Sourcebook should generally apply in full to firms in the regime.

-- Status disclosure – Our starting point is that firms in the temporary permissions regime will be required to include specific status disclosure wording in letters (or electronic equivalents) to indicate that they are in the regime.
+- Status disclosure – Our intended approach is that firms in the temporary permissions regime will be required to include specific status disclosure wording in letters (or electronic equivalents) to indicate that they are in the regime.

-- Single Financial Guidance Body (SFGB) – Our starting point is that all firms in the regime should be required to contribute to recovering SFGB costs from the 2019/20 levy fee year (this was already going to be the case for incoming EEA firms with a UK branch).
+- Single Financial Guidance Body (SFGB) – Our proposed approach is that all firms in the regime should be required to contribute to recovering SFGB costs from the 2019/20 levy fee year (this was already going to be the case for incoming EEA firms with a UK branch).

 Application of legislative requirements to firms

 The Treasury has confirmed its intention to provide the financial services regulators with a general power to phase in post-exit requirements, allowing flexibility for firms to transition to a fully domestic UK regulatory framework.
 This will be available for firms in the temporary permissions regime.
+However, the proposed approach to how our rules apply builds in necessary flexibility and hence the transitional tool is not expected to apply to the rules described above.
 We will set out further details of how this might operate in due course.

-Once the notification window has closed, fund managers that have not submitted a notification for a fund will be unable to use the temporary permissions regime for this fund and will not be able to continue marketing the fund in the UK.
+Once the notification window has closed, fund managers that have not submitted a notification for a fund will be unable to use the temporary marketing permission regime for this fund and will not be able to continue marketing the fund in the UK.
+The only exception to this is for new sub-funds of EEA UCITS that are in the temporary marketing permission regime on exit day (see above).

 Details of investment funds with a temporary permission which will continue to be marketed to UK retail investors will be shown on the FS Register.